Chandrikabonthu/calci/README.md

 Project Name : Calculator
 This project is about calculator using Angular
-We have created file structure and we can find files in src folder. we can build components in src/components.
+We have created file structure and we can find files in src folder. we can build components in src.

 ## Development server